History of makeup in Japan: Before and during the World War II (1926–1944)

-After World War II (1945-1989)
+After World War II (1945–1989)

 Many products were imported from the U.S. due to the U.S. presence in Japan.
 As people began to watch movies on color film, women imitated the makeup techniques of actresses.
-In the 1950s, more and more women wanted to look like Caucasian women with a three-dimensional face, and makeup shifted to pinpoint makeup that emphasized the lips and eyes in a Western style.
+In the 1950s, more and more women wanted to look like Caucasian women and makeup shifted to pinpoint makeup that emphasized the lips and eyes in a Western style.
 With the spread of color TVs, major cosmetic companies began to focus on commercials in the 1960s, raising awareness of the importance of makeup.
-The culture in which white skin was considered good gradually changed, and more and more women longed for white skin.
+White skin was still a popular ideal for women.
 From the 1950s to the end of the Showa period, the trend of mass production and mass consumption which everyone owned and used the same things changed, and diversification and individualization progressed.
 As a result, a culture called "corrective makeup" became famous.
 This makeup style was used in that people could make use of one's individuality based on their facial parts.

-In addition to that, due to some factors such as pollution and ultraviolet rays, people began to pay more attention to the environment and their health.
+In addition to that, due to factors such as pollution and ultraviolet rays, people began to pay more attention to the environment and their health.
 Therefore, they began to buy cosmetics made from healthier ingredients and sunscreens.
 In the 1970s, eyebrows and eyes became important points for makeup.
-This trend was widely covered in magazines, and people believed that they could create the atmosphere they wanted by making-up their eyebrows and eyes.With the law for Equal Employment Opportunity of Men and Women in 1985, women expressed their strong will to be able to work in a male society by drawing thick eyebrows.
+This trend was widely covered in magazines, and people believed that they could create the atmosphere they wanted by making-up their eyebrows and eyes.
+With the law for Equal Employment Opportunity of Men and Women in 1985, women expressed their strong will to be able to work in a male society by drawing thick eyebrows.
 On the other hand, at this time, there was a growing trend that men should not neglect to wear makeup as well.
 Because of that, some men tried to create a "masculine" look by using eyebrow pencil and foundation.
 However, not everyone accepted this movement.
-Some people believed that what makes you look good was from internal factor such as personality, compassion, and mentality, and not from external factor such as makeup.
+Some people believed that what makes you look good was from internal factors such as personality, compassion, and mentality, and not from external factors such as makeup.

-The Heisei Period(1989-2019)
+The Heisei Period (1989–2019)

-Women of this period were fascinated by the actresses in movies and dramas and tried to be as close as possible.
-In other words, the trends of the period were created by the popular actresses.
-In addition to that, popular magazines for teenage girls such as Non-no, Vivi, and Zipper appeared, and these girls referred to the makeup methods of the models appearing in those magazines.
+The trendsof the period were created by the popular actresses.
+In addition to that, popular magazines for teenage girls such as Non-no, Vivi, and Zipper appeared, and girls referred to the makeup methods of the models appearing in those magazines.
 As this environment developed, the age when women started wearing makeup became younger and younger, and this trend accelerated from the 1990s.
-Also, as in the Showa period, because women continued to place importance on makeup around the eyes, mony of them used mascara to emphasize their eyes.
+Also, as in the Showa period, because women continued to place importance on makeup around the eyes, many of them used mascara to emphasize their eyes.
 On the other hand, foundation was still the main cosmetic product for women who aspired to have a clear skin.